 · Chief Digital Officers, Digital directors, Digital Strategy Officers

 · Head of Business systems (responsible for customer facing applications)

 · Chief Security Officers, Cyber Security Officers

-GDPR brings in many fundamental changes to how event companies collect, store and utilises customer data.
+Implementation of GDPR compliance steps brings in many fundamental changes to how event companies collect, store and utilises customer data.
 The extent of the impact on these companies will vary depending on their business model.

 It is helpful to compile a list of questions from various departments and engaging with a certified GDPR consultant knowledgeable in this area who has background on dealing with data protection and/or digital strategies is worth considering.